The Natural Ink Wild Colour Club

 what you'll need:

-• 1 x Stainless steel pan (cast iron pans may act to modify inks when boiling, any cheap pan will usually do)
+1 x Stainless steel pan (cast iron pans may act to modify inks when boiling, any cheap stainless steel pan will do)

 Right then!
 Now you've got your bits and bobs ready lets get on with a step by step on making your own ink with pictures to help guide you through the process, lets get making: